Discover the Joy of Learning with Inspiring Teachers

 Music instruction includes singing, movement, piano lessons, music theory and history.
 Students prepare for recitals, school concerts and special performances, and optional graded examinations of the Associated Board of the Royal Schools of Music (ABRSM), London.
 Art classes offer instruction in drawing and sculpture, supplemented with art history.
 Physical education emphasizes fitness through individual and team sports that address a range of whole-body and fine motor skills and teach lifelong fitness like soccer, track and field, and tumbling.

-LANGUAGE ARTS: Teachers emphasize learning and writing the sounds associated with the 71 phonograms, the building blocks of the English language.
-Students regularly utilize these skills to aid in reading, writing and spelling.
+LANGUAGE ARTS: Students practice spelling words in groups with similar word patterns using the “Words Their Way” program.
 Letter formation and spacing, grammar skills, punctuation, capitalization, compound words and contractions are introduced and practiced.
 The students work on writing the four different types of sentences, declarative, interrogative, exclamatory, and imperative in daily writing assignments and journal entries.
-In Writing Workshop, students begin writing personal narratives, fiction and non-fiction, and poetry.
+In Writing Workshop, students begin writing personal narratives, fiction and nonfiction, and poetry.
 Dictionary and library use are introduced.

 Reading Workshop develops reading comprehension skills allowing students to spend an extended amount of time reading authentic texts that interest them on a daily basis.
 Student learn reading strategies and embrace opportunities to talk about literature.
 The ultimate goal of a Reading Workshop is to develop life-long passionate readers who can read a variety of texts that have increasing levels of complexity.